Ticking time bomb scenario: Implausibility

 Critics of the thought experiment scenario maintain that it is essentially implausible, based on simultaneous presence of numerous unlikely factors.
 This is particularly acute in fictional exploration of the scenario.

 For example, in perhaps the most common variants on the scenario, one must assume that torturers know, with a reasonable degree of certainty that some form of deadly attack is imminent, but lack a crucial component of that plan, such as its precise location.
 They must also have in their custody someone who they are reasonably certain has said information and would talk under torture or threat of torture.
 They must then be able to accurately distinguish between true and false information which the subject may supply under torture.
 They must then be able to use this information to form a plan of response which is effective at stopping the planned attack.
 All of this must occur within a limited time frame allowed by the "ticking bomb".

-No else importantly, there exists no historical case that satisfies all or even most of the conditions for a ticking time bomb.
+No less importantly, there exists no historical case that satisfies all or even most of the conditions for a ticking time bomb.

 Effect of fiction

 Works of fiction, such as the television series 24, often rely on ticking time bomb scenarios for dramatic effect.
 According to the Parents Television Council, given that each season represents a 24-hour period, Jack Bauer encounters someone who needs torturing to reveal a ticking bomb on average 12 times per day.

 Michael Chertoff, the Secretary of Homeland Security under the George W. Bush administration, declared that 24 "reflects real life."
 John Yoo, the former Justice Department lawyer who produced the torture memos cited Bauer in support, while Supreme Court Justice Antonin Scalia went further, arguing "Jack Bauer saved Los Angeles...
 He saved hundreds of thousands of lives.
 Are you going to convict Jack Bauer?".
-In contrast, one of the shows' creators has stated:
+In contrast, one of the show's creators has stated:

 The show uses the same techniques that are used by the U.S. against terrorist suspects during the War on Terror.
 U.S. Army Brigadier General Patrick Finnegan, the dean of the United States Military Academy at West Point, and others, objected to the central theme of the show—that the letter of American law must be sacrificed for the country’s security—as it had an adverse effect on the training of actual American soldiers by advocating unethical and illegal behavior.
 As Finnegan said: